 Romans 3:23 For all have sinned, and come short of the glory of God.

 In Romans 5 and verse 12, a little bit different setting, but we find the same result.
 Paul writes:

 That is quite an indictment, that everybody has sinned.
 That means everybody requires reconciliation.
-We might add to this something that Isaiah wrote in the 59th chapter in verses 1 through 8.
+We might add to this something that Isaiah wrote in Isaiah 59:1-8.
 It is interesting that my Bible has as a title for this chapter, “National Corruption”.
 Of course, he is referring to sin.
 He says: